therenanlira/vscode-server/README.md

 ## Container

-As the application is on a container you can run it in any Cloud Platform, as Azure Container Instances as well.
+As the application is containered you can run it in any Cloud Platform, as Azure Container Instances as well.